Chapter 2: Dependent Type Theory

 function would need to be polymorphic over the type of the list.
 One could

-would have type α → List α → List α
+List α.
+So cons α would have type α → List α → List α.
+But what about

-?
-It cannot have the type of Type → α → List α → List α
+cons?
+It cannot have the type of Type → α → List α → List α because α is

 defcons (cons: (α : Type) → α → List α → List αα :α: TypeType) (Type: Type 1a :a: αα) (α: Typeas :as: List αListList: Type → Typeα) :α: TypeListList: Type → Typeα :=α: TypeList.consList.cons: {α : Type} → α → List α → List αaa: αasas: List αconscons: (α : Type) → α → List α → List αNat -- Nat → List Nat → List NatNat: Typeconscons: (α : Type) → α → List α → List αBool -- Bool → List Bool → List BoolBool: Typecons -- (α : Type) → α → List α → List αcons: (α : Type) → α → List α → List α